R-process beta-decay neutrino flux from binary neutron star mergers and collapsars: Neutrino flux from -process sources

 \subsection{Collapsar}

-Ref.~\cite{Siegel:2018zxq} recently proposed that outflows from the accretion disk formed in collapsars can possibly have neutron-rich conditions similar to that obtained in BNSMs during phases when the mass accretion rate is larger than $\sim 10^{-3}$~$M_\odot$~s$^{-1}$, and may lead to a massive amount of outflows of $\sim 1$~$M_\odot$ that are enriched by $r$-process.
+Reference~\cite{Siegel:2018zxq} recently proposed that outflows from the accretion disk formed in collapsars can possibly have neutron-rich conditions similar to that obtained in BNSMs during phases when the mass accretion rate is larger than $\sim 10^{-3}$~$M_\odot$~s$^{-1}$, and may lead to a massive amount of outflows of $\lesssim 1$~$M_\odot$ that are enriched by $r$-process.
 Follow-up theoretical works~\cite{Miller:2019mfl, Fujibayashi:2020jfr, Zenati:2020ncf} have not yet found similar conditions as given in Ref.~\cite{Siegel:2018zxq}.
-Early attempts to search for $r$-process evidence based on analyzing lightcurves associated with Type Ic SNe~\cite{Anand:2023ujd} or consideration based on $r$-process abundances in metal-poor stars~\cite{Macias:2019oxw, Bartos:2019twj, Brauer:2020hty} also suggested that collapars may not be the dominating $r$-process sources.
-However, large uncertainties remain in both theory and observation and it is yet too-early to exclude collapsars as possible $r$-process sites.
+Early attempts to search for $r$-process evidence based on analyzing light curves associated with Type Ic SNe~\cite{Anand:2023ujd} or consideration based on $r$-process abundances in metal-poor stars~\cite{Macias:2019oxw, Bartos:2019twj, Brauer:2020hty} also suggested that collapars may not be the dominating $r$-process sources.
+However, large uncertainties remain in both theory and observation and it is yet too early to exclude collapsars as possible $r$-process sites.

-Given these large uncertainties in $r$-process conditions, we again take Model collapsar with four different $Y_{e,c}$ values to investigate the $r$-process $\bar\nu_e$ production in collapsar outflows.
+Given these large uncertainties in $r$-process conditions, we again take model collapsar with four different $Y_{e,c}$ values to investigate the $r$-process $\bar\nu_e$ production in collapsar outflows.
 Given that the outflows are driven from the disk wind, but at a much longer timescale~\cite{Just:2022fbf}, we take the same shape of $\dot M_{\rm disk}$ as in Eq.~\eqref{eq:outflow_rate}, but with $t_0 = 10$~s, $t_1= 12$~s, $t_2= 32$~s and $t_3=100$~s.
-The coefficients $A_0$, $B_0$, and $C_0$ are determined by having a total outflow mass $M_{\rm col}=1$~$M_\odot$.
+The coefficients $A_0$, $B_0$, and $C_0$ are determined by having a total outflow mass $M_{\rm col}=0.5$~$M_\odot$.
 The resulting $\bar\nu_e$ flux spectrum can also be similarly computed using Eq.~\eqref{eq:flux_disk}.

 Fig.~\ref{fig:flux_collapsar} shows the resulting $\bar\nu_e$ energy spectrum at $t=12$~s as well as the evolution of their total number flux and the average energy, again, for a source at $D=40$~Mpc.
-The obtained results are generally similar to those from the BNSM disk winds -- with similar peak flux values that sustain for a much longer time duration due to the involved longer outflow time scale.
+The obtained results are generally similar to those from the BNSM disk winds—with similar peak flux values that sustain for a much longer time duration due to the involved longer outflow timescale.